 Monitored populations

-Data was collected in four Mediterranean wild populations of blue tits Cyanistes caeruleus, a European cavity-nesting non-migratory passerine bird, in forest plots equipped with nest boxes and dominated either by the deciduous downy oak (Quercus pubescens, site names starting with D-) or by the evergreen holm oak (Quercus ilex, site names starting with E-).
+Data was collected in four Mediterranean wild populations of blue tits Cyanistes caeruleus, a European cavity-nesting non-migratory passerine bird, in forest plots equipped with nest boxes and dominated either by deciduous downy oaks (Quercus pubescens, site names starting with D-) or by evergreen holm oaks (Quercus ilex, site names starting with E-).
 All sites are situated in the Mediterranean region, three of them (E-Pirio: Lat 42.38; Long: 8.75; D-Muro: 42.55; 8.92; E-Muro: 42.59; 8.96) on the island of Corsica and one (D-Rouviere: Lat 43.66; Long 3.67) on the Mainland in southern France (Figure 1, Blondel et al., 2006, Charmantier et al., 2016 for details).
-All four populations were monitored as part of the same long-term research program, but monitoring did not begin at the same time in each site (E-Pirio: 38 years of monitoring from 1979 to 2016, D-Rouviere: 26 years (1991-2016), D-Muro: 24 years (1993-2016), E-Muro: 19 years (1998-2016)).
+All four populations were monitored as part of the same long-term research program, but monitoring did not begin the same year in each site (E-Pirio: 38 years of monitoring from 1979 to 2016, D-Rouviere: 26 years (1991-2016), D-Muro: 24 years (1993-2016), E-Muro: 19 years (1998-2016)).

 Populations were monitored using nest boxes, which blue tits readily use for breeding and generally prefer to natural cavities (Newton, 1994).
 The monitoring of almost all breeding individuals in the focal populations was ensured by using a high density of nest boxes compared to the abundance of natural cavities in the various sites (neighbouring boxes are 50m apart).
 In the four sites the total number of nest boxes varied across monitoring years: 103 to 234 boxes across 144 ha for D-Rouviere, 67-225 boxes across 108 ha for E-Pirio, 20-100 boxes across 45 ha for D-Muro and 20-76 nest boxes across 24 ha for E-Muro.
 In D-Rouviere, all nest boxes were wood-concrete Schwegler B1 boxes until 2012, with entrance hole diameters of either 28 mm or 32 mm.
 Since 2013, 15% of nest boxes in D-Rouviere were square layer larch boxes of three different sizes (see description of these wooden boxes in Lambrechts et al., 2017).
 Blue tit breeding densities were around 0.7 to 1.4 pairs/ha in D-Rouviere and E-Pirio, 0.8 to 1.9 pairs/ha in D-Muro, and 0.7 to 1.6 pairs/ha in E-Muro.
 In Corsica, nest predation was mainly attributed to green whip snakes, Hierophis viridiflavus, while in D-Rouviere, small mustelids such as the Least weasel Mustela nivalis or the Beech marten Martes foina are the main nestling predators.
-Over the years, several anti-predator devices were used such as placing nest-boxes on posts rather than on trees, or placing the nest box in a wired cage.
+Over the years, several anti-predator devices were used such as placing nest boxes on posts rather than on trees, or placing the nest box in a wired cage.
 Note that while nest predation can be reported and reduced, predation events of adult individuals, e.g. by the Eurasian sparrowhawk Accipiter nisus remain unreported/unobserved, although they most probably represent an important mortality (Dhondt et al., 2008).